velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 Vi slips between us and leans back against him, resting her legs in my lap again as he rubs her shoulders.
 She looks so happy cuddled up between us that I can't help but smile, stroking her thighs as she shivers in Lena's grip.
 Tomboy fits in too damn well here.

 I gaze into the bright silver irises beneath her blissfully fluttering lashes, and it finally dawns on me this must be  a dream come true for her.
 She's always been a flirt, always craved company and companionship, but this goes so much deeper than that.
-Finally, she has someone to bear *witness.* Someone to *see* her being the wife she's always wanted, always tried so hard to be to me.
+Finally, she has someone to bear *witness.* Someone to *see* her being the wife she's always wanted, always tried so hard to be to me, law be damned.

 And then it hits me why she was so disappointed I didn't fuck Lena, and it breaks my heart a little.
-If I had — we'd finally be a real, respectable Imperial household in her eyes.
+If I had — we'd finally be a real, respectable Zyahua household in her eyes.
 Me to bring home the rice, her to cook and tend to me, and Lena the modest, gentle, obedient husband from a good family to safeguard our future.

 I'm a goddamn spy.
 My insight is supposed to be better than this.
 Now I just feel even worse about what I did this morning.
 I didn't just take away her wifely duties from her — I showed her up in front of the first person she ever got to show off our domestic life to, even if that was a Green who can't possibly understand what things like that mean on a planet full of Zyahua.